 • And meeting with your doctor for potential pre-travel vaccinations and medications as it pertains to Guatemala;

-Note: Per the CDC (link to page), Guatemala has a potential risk of the Zika virus – if you have any questions about this, please reach out to Joseph Gindi (firstname.lastname@example.org).
+Note: Per the CDC, Guatemala has a potential risk of the Zika virus – if you have any questions about this, please reach out to Joseph Gindi (firstname.lastname@example.org).

 Applicants must certify that they are medically able to participate in the international travel component of the program.
 While our goal is to ensure that any person—regardless of physical ability—can participate in the international travel component, unfortunately, the places we travel to often lack the infrastructure to meet every need.
 Before travel, we ask all participants to meet with their doctor to discuss travel safety, vaccinations and medications, if necessary.
 Please contact us if you have any specific needs you would like to discuss.

-No. Applicants selected for the program must be able to commit to the entire six-month-long fellowship, including: all four webinars, the two-day opening seminar in New York (November 5-6, 2018), and the advocacy trip to DC (March 11-13, 2019).
+No. Applicants selected for the program must be able to commit to the entire six-month-long fellowship, including: all four webinars, the two-day opening seminar in New York, international travel and the Rabbinic Advocacy Convening in Washington, D.C.